homemade raviolis at bruno's country club in gerlach nevada

 Sure, every state does burgers.
 Nevada just does ‘em better.

-Up in our northern metro, Beefy’s of Reno whips up fresh, inventive, and gorgeously grease-tacular burgers in a tiny tin building that arrived to Reno by train in 1947.
-Choose from every classic style done perfectly, or branch out with flavors like the Korean Burger (with house-made kimchi) and always-wild burgers of the month—including one topped with a lobster tail.
-Meanwhile, the unbeatable local, regional, and international beer selection take up probably half of the several-stool joint’s real estate.
+Up in our northern metro, Beefy’s whips up fresh and inventive burgers in a tiny tin building that arrived by train in 1947.
+Choose from classics or branch out with house specials like the Korean Burger (starring kimchi) and always-wild burgers of the month—including one topped with a lobster tail.
+Our advice?
+Come for the burgers but stay for the incredibly diverse beer selection.

 Nevada-Proud Cocktails

 It’s no secret: Nevadans know how to mix it up and put it down.
-While casino-resorts and swanky lounges in Las Vegas, Reno, and beyond can whip up the best version of just about anything you’re thirsty for, there are a few unique, must-drink concoctions you’ll only find here.
+Not only do casino-resorts and swanky lounges in Vegas and Reno serve up the best version of just about anything you’re thirsty for, but there are also a few unique, must-drink concoctions you’ll only find when you get a little out there.

 Picon Punch

-Nevada’s unofficial state cocktail—another culinary gift from the Basque country—is traditionally composed of a spritz of grenadine, plenty of Torani Amer, a lemon twist, a splash of club soda (unless you order it “Elko style,” sans soda), and a stiff brandy floater, all served over ice in an Irish coffee glass.
-Order it at every Basque joint mentioned above, as well as at Machi’s Saloon (Elko), Bruno’s Country Club (Gerlach), the Heydey Inn (Wellington), and many other Sagebrush Saloons throughout the Silver State.
+Nevada’s unofficial state cocktail—another culinary gift from the Basque Country—is traditionally composed of a spritz of grenadine, plenty of Torani Amer, a lemon twist, a splash of club soda (unless you order it “Elko style,” sans soda), and a stiff brandy floater, all served over ice in an Irish coffee glass.
+Order it at every Basque joint mentioned above, as well as at Machi’s Saloon in Elko, Bruno’s Country Club in Gerlach, and the Heydey Inn in Wellington.

 Winnemucca Coffee

-Everyone’s heard of Irish coffee, and there are certainly some great places to find it here (we’re looking at you, Genoa Bar & Saloon).
-But if you find the combo of whiskey and (let’s be honest) Folger’s a little rough on the taste buds, order your joe with an addition of brandy, anisette, and a lemon twist.
-This coffee cocktail was first poured by a Basque Immigrant who became the proprietor of the 1863-built Winnemucca Hotel back in the 1960s.
-While the historic inn is no more, the cocktail lives on at the Martin Hotel and Bakarra Basque Bistro (both in Winnemucca), Louis’ Basque Corner (Reno), and at many other bars around northern Nevada.
+Everyone’s heard of Irish coffee, and there are certainly some great places to find it here— including the Genoa Bar & Saloon.
+But if you’re looking for a twist on the classic, spice up your joe with this variation, which includes brandy, anisette, and a lemon twist.
+This coffee cocktail was first poured by a Basque immigrant who became the proprietor of the 1863-built Winnemucca Hotel back in the 1960s.
+While the historic inn is no more, the cocktail lives on at the Martin Hotel in Winnemucca and Louis’ Basque Corner in Reno.

 Nevada Martini

-Ever been to a meadery?
-You’ll “bee” glad you did after a flight of delicious cocktails made from the honey-based booze at Reno’s Black Rabbit Mead Co. or Pahrump’s Stonewise Mead & Cider.
-If grapes are more your thing, head to Pahrump, where three different wineries grow and produce impressive vino less than an hour from Death Valley National Park—the lowest, hottest, and driest place on the continent.
+Of course, it’s not just grain that makes a great drink.
+Mead fans can order delicious cocktails made from the honey-based alcohol at Reno’s Black Rabbit Mead Co. or Pahrump’s Stonewise Mead & Cider.
+And if grapes are more your thing, Pahrump also features wineries that are less than an hour from Death Valley National Park.

-And while Reno and Las Vegas are home to dozens of killer breweries, road trippers along the Free-Range Art Highway earn the pleasure of visiting Tonopah Brewing Co., where burgers, pizza, and sandwiches complement craft beers named for the terrestrial-bound riches surrounding the historic mining community.
+And while Reno and Las Vegas are home to dozens of killer breweries, road trippers along the Free-Range Art Highway earn the pleasure of visiting Tonopah Brewing Company, where burgers, pizza, and sandwiches complement a stunning collection of craft beers.

 Breakfast Classics & Diner Delights

-Here in the Road Trip Capital of the USA, you’re never too far from a picture-perfect small-town diner, where the retro vibes are almost as delicious as the classic American comfort food on your plate.
+Here in the Road Trip Capital of the USA, you’re never too far from a picture-perfect, small-town diner, where the retro vibes are almost as important as the classic comfort food on your plate.

-If you rustle up an AM appetite while cruising the Cowboy Corridor across northern Nevada, slide into a booth at The Griddle in Winnemucca for famous french toast and perfectly prepared omelettes; or visit Bella’s Restaurant & Espresso for top-notch java and hearty breakfast burritos before a day exploring Angel Lake
+If you rustle up an appetite while cruising the Cowboy Corridor, slide into a booth at The Griddle in Winnemucca for famous French toast and perfectly prepared omelets.

-Historic Downtown Boulder City’s frozen-in-time feel is always in full effect at the Coffee Cup Café, where house-made meatloaf, peanut butter pancakes, and a Bloody Mary or two grease the gears for a day exploring Hoover Dam on trails, on rails, and even on the water.
+Down in southern Nevada, enjoy downtown Boulder City’s frozen-in-time feel at the Coffee Cup Café, where house-made meatloaf, peanut butter pancakes, and a Bloody Mary or two grease the gears for a day exploring Hoover Dam on trails, on rails, and even on the water.

 Big, Juicy Steaks